valenzuela21/vue-forntend-metabox-admin/README.md

 ## Features

-- Shortcode examples that illustrate how to integrate Vue.js in your pages
+- Shortcode examples that illustrate how to integrate Vue.js in your pages and metaboxes woocommerce
 - Auto reload browser with Browsersync
 - SCSS ready
 - Code spliting